Choosing the best VPN provider

 Multi-server network

 As we saw, mainstream VPNs are single-server routing systems.
 If you’re looking for increased privacy, look for VPNs that provide multi-server options.
 Even better, choose a dVPN service that is multi-hop by default and without additional charges.
-Also check where in the world a VPN’s servers are located, since users might want to select a particular country through which to route their data.
-This can be important for avoiding censorship restrictions or for accessing location-based content (e.g., while streaming).
+Also check where in the world a VPN’s servers are located, as this can be important for avoiding censorship restrictions or for accessing location-based content (e.g., while streaming).

 Foreign-based servers

 Ultimately, data that is routed through one or more foreign-based servers will be more difficult to track than a single-server based in one’s own country.
-This is because VPN providers are more easily subject to regulations in their own state jurisdictions (including surveillance and government disclosure demands).
-However, with political systems of mass surveillance, many government agencies are now internationally cooperting, so it’s also important to consider which centralized VPN services are part of the Five Eyes data-sharing alliance (which is in reality upwards of 14 eyes or countries).
+This is because VPN providers are more easily subject to regulations in their own state jurisdictions.
+However, with political systems of mass surveillance, many government agencies are now internationally cooperting.

 Split tunneling